Future-proofing Visual Arts: VASW’s Updated Sector Support Strategy

 Although the delivery of our wider strategy is temporarily paused due to the suspension of the ACE National Lottery Project Grants, we have adjusted our sector support activities for now, in line with the resources available to us.
 To date, this fast response programme has included two series of webinars advising individuals and small-scale organisations on applying for emergency funding from ACE.
 We will extend our reactive programming as circumstances change, with our primary focus on inviting arts professionals to host further webinar sessions and commissioning editorial content.
 All the while we will keep sharing the latest resources, opportunities and online events with the VASW community.
 To extend our own capacity to make a difference and to strengthen our localities here in the South West, we will also join forces with our national Contemporary Visual Arts Network (CVAN).

 As we write this, the surrounding atmosphere may be filled with doom and gloom, but crucial systemic change is often generated in moments of crisis.
-We are doing our best to contribute to this change with a strategy that puts the entire visual arts community on equal footing.
-Our equitable future is in showing the value of our art form and that it is at the heart of getting us through this.
+We are doing our best to contribute to this change with a strategy that puts the entire visual arts community on an equal footing.

 Paula Orrell, Nella Aarne, Dan Waller